-This Too Shall Pass: Thinking About The Future Reduces Stress
+This Too Shall Pass: Thinking About Now From the Future Reduces Stress

 Recall a recent stressful event.
 Be sure to choose something very specific.
 For example, try to recall “When Sam broke up with you” instead of relationship break ups in general.
 Now imagine what your life will be like 5 years after this event.
 Ask yourself these questions for help with temporal distancing.